Performance Marketing Explained: How You Only Pay for Results

 Google Ads: the powerhouse of search engine marketing

-Google Ads remains the most effective performance marketing channel, especially for commercial searches.
-With search ads, you appear exactly when potential customers are searching for your product.
+Google Ads remains the most effective performance marketing channel, especially for commercial search queries.
+With search ads, you appear exactly when potential customers are looking for your product.

-Benefits: High purchase intent, direct results, excellent targeting Best for: E-commerce, local services, B2B lead generation
+Benefits: High purchase intent, immediate results, excellent targeting Best for: E-commerce, local services, B2B lead generation

 Meta Ads: visual storytelling that converts

-Facebook and Instagram Ads excel at reaching specific target groups through detailed targeting.
-Visual content performs excellently here.
+Facebook and Instagram Ads excel at reaching specific target audiences through detailed targeting.
+Visual content performs exceptionally well here.

-Benefits: Rich targeting options, large reach, strong retargeting possibilities Best for: Lifestyle brands, e-commerce, community building
+Benefits: Rich targeting options, broad reach, strong retargeting capabilities Best for: Lifestyle brands, e-commerce, community building

 LinkedIn Ads: the B2B performance platform

-For companies targeting other companies, LinkedIn offers unique opportunities.
-LinkedIn marketing strategies can deliver powerful B2B lead generation.
+For companies targeting other businesses, LinkedIn offers unique opportunities.
+LinkedIn marketing strategies can generate powerful B2B leads.

 Benefits: Professional targeting, high-quality leads, reaching decision-makers Best for: B2B services, consultancy, software companies